-- Nikko is home to some of Japan's most colorful and impressive temples and shrines.
+- Nikko is home to some of Japan's most colorful temples and shrines.

 - Kamakura has a great collection of Zen temples and an impressive shrine.

-- Kyoto is 2.5 hours from Tokyo by shinkansen (bullet train) so you can visit it in one long day.
+- Kyoto is 2.5 hours from Tokyo by comfortable shinkansen (bullet train) so you can visit it in one long day (but we recommend staying at least one night).

 Nikko

-- About 115km/70m north of Tokyo, Nikko is the home of several grand and gaudy shrines and temples that serve as mausoleum and monuments to Tokugawa Ieyasu, the greatest of all Japanese Shoguns.
+About 115km/70m north of Tokyo, Nikko is the home of several grand and gaudy shrines and temples that serve as mausoleum and monuments to Tokugawa Ieyasu, the greatest of all Japanese Shoguns.
 While most temples and many shrines in Japan are rather austere, these structures here are shockingly bright and ornate.
 And the entire complex is located in a forest of towering pine trees.
 Check the Tobu Train Line website for details on direct express trains and special train/temple/shrine admission passes.
+See our detailed Nikko Day Trip Itinerary for a complete guide to how to best spend your time in Nikko.

 - Travel time/cost from Tokyo: 1 hour 41minutes, Y1360